holos-run/holos/doc/md/api/core.md

     // tasks in the build plan share this temporary directory and therefore should
     // avoid reading and writing into the same sub-directories as one another.
     TempDir string `json:"tempDir" yaml:"tempDir" cue:"string | *\"${TEMP_DIR_PLACEHOLDER}\""`
+    // RootDir represents the fully qualified path to the platform root directory.
+    // Useful to construct arguments for commands in BuildPlan tasks.
+    RootDir string `json:"rootDir" yaml:"rootDir" cue:"string | *\"${ROOT_DIR_PLACEHOLDER}\""`
+    // LeafDir represents the cleaned path to the holos component relative to the
+    // platform root.
+Useful to construct arguments for commands in BuildPlan
+    // tasks.
+    LeafDir string `json:"leafDir" yaml:"leafDir" cue:"string | *\"${LEAF_DIR_PLACEHOLDER}\""`
+    // HolosExecutable represents the fully qualified path to the holos
+    // executable.
+Useful to execute tools embedded as subcommands such as holos
+    // cue vet.
+    HolosExecutable string `json:"holosExecutable" yaml:"holosExecutable" cue:"string | *\"holos\""`
 }
 ```